Ivan-Korolenko/react-password-generator/README.md

 # React password generator
-This is my random password generator app made with React
+This is my random password generator app made with React.

 Feel free to use it/experiment with it.